Updated: 26 June 2026

 This page contains the latest information we have on Thai Immigration matters that may be temporary or otherwise not included in our Thai Immigration webpages.

 The information presented here relates to requirements or practices of at the Chonburi (Pattaya) Immigration Office.
+Please keep us informed about any changes experienced at that office - email info@pcec.club.

 THAILAND IMMIGRATION ANNOUNCEMENT REGARDING OVERSTAY DUE TO FLIGHT CANCELLATION (MIDEAST CONFLICT)